 A. Working Hypothesis

-The working hypothesis is that modern, and decidedly secular, intellectuals engaged with religion and theology not only as an object of study (i.e., religion as the subject matter of their different studies) but also as a vital source for their thinking on modern society and politics.
+The working hypothesis is that modern, and decidedly secular, intellectuals engaged with religion and theology not only as an object of study (i.e., religion as the subject matter of their research and writing) but also as a vital source for their thinking on modern society and politics.
 This project attempts to capture their dependence on theology, which, though they had declared it lost, surfaced in different forms, in different intellectual disciplines, and pertaining to different religious traditions.
 The project aims to understand the relation between “the secular” and “the religious” which lies at the basis of diverse political, social, cultural, and intellectual phenomena.
 To do so, it exposes the endurance of theology in modern secular thought.
 The need to probe the relationship between the secular and the religious is deeply rooted in our most intimate engagements with the modern world.
 However, the continued presence of theological imagination in modern thinking is still heavily debated and demands further research.
 Illuminating a modern dependence on a theological thinking that is no longer available (i.e., ‘phantom theology’) enables us to propose a new model for understanding the relation between secular thinking and religious traditions, exploring the continuities between them, rather than setting up a great divide between religious and secular.
 Indeed, how does theology influence the secular intellectual discourse in which it is argued to bear no meaning?
 And if theology is declared invalid, what might be its mode of existence?
 Answering these questions allows us to uncover points of connection between modern secular thought and theology that have been hitherto overlooked.

 B. Research design and methodology

 I will conduct a close reading and textual analysis of Arendt and Adorno’s main postwar publications, alongside additional unpublished material, in order to expose their dependence on theology, and demonstrate the role of what I term ‘phantom theology’ in shaping their thought.
 The main published texts that reflect Arendt’s engagement with theology, which are thus relevant to this study, are: “Human Condition” (1958), her so-called “political writings” (Arendt, 1963; 1968; 1968b; 1969; 1969b), and her two last works (Arendt 1977, 1992), published posthumously.
-I also intend to draw on Arendt’s diary (2002), as well as on her correspondence, and additional unpublished material (including lectures, speeches, book manuscripts, and transcripts) written between the years 1945-1975.
+I also intend to draw on Arendt’s diary (2002), as well as on her correspondence, and additional unpublished material (including lectures, speeches, book manuscripts, and transcripts), written between the years 1945-1975.
 The main texts that reflect Adorno’s engagement with theology are: Minima Moralia (1950; 1974), his celebrated “Negative Dialectics” (1966; 1973), his comprehensive study of Hegel (1963; 1993), alongside some of his main classroom and oral addresses from the 1960’s (Adorno, 1970; 2000; 2005; 2006).
 I also intend to draw on Adorno’s correspondences and unpublished material written between the years 1945-1969.

 I will position these texts as “sites” for scholarly inquiry, as suggested by Michel de Certeau (1988, xxvi).
 Though De Certeau’s motivations are beyond the scope of this project, it will be methodologically fruitful to engage with the “scriptural operation” of texts in such a way that will “bring into view” (de Certeau, 1988, 287) their dependence on theology.
-This is done by focusing on the relation between the social context to which the text relates, the concrete discipline in which it is written (what de Certeau calls “analytical procedures”) and the content of the text (de Certeau, 1988, 57).
+This will be accomplished by focusing on the relation between the social context to which the text relates, the concrete discipline in which it is written (what de Certeau calls “analytical procedures”) and the content of the text (de Certeau, 1988, 57).
 Bringing these issues together, these “sites” may offer new knowledge about some of the most intimate and fascinating engagements of these scholars with religious traditions in the postwar era.